 There is nothing wrong with having a credit card as long as you manage well your expenditures, like spending it on something that is essential or you might have some emergencies.

-Despite your financial woes, commit to living a simple life and take delight on the simple and inexpensive things.
+Despite your financial woes, commit to living a simple life and delight in the simple and inexpensive things.

-To resolve your financial crisis, you have to run a budget, cutting out the unnecessary ones and sticking to the basic needs of the family.
+To resolve your financial crisis, you have to run a budget, cut out the unnecessary ones, and stick to the family’s basic needs.